Setup

 You'll probably want to create a reaction panel so it's easier for your server members to open a ticket, or tweak the settings on the web dashboard.

-Bot Configuration: INDIVIDUAL SETTINGS
+Bot Configuration: Indiviual Commands

 You can also tweak individual settings by using a single command.
 Note, not all settings are available via command, some are only accessible on the dashboard, such as reaction panels.